 Why can I sleep on my back 4 weeks after BBL and not any sooner?
 It helps to understand the Brazilian butt lift process.

 You may be interested in BBL because you’d like to make your butt more curvy or to regain some fullness after losing weight.
 Perhaps you’d like to balance your body proportions.
 Or maybe you have stubborn fat in one area (that doesn’t respond to diet or exercise) and less fat where you do want it.

 The Brazilian butt lift can address many of these concerns by creating a more feminine and curvy figure.
 The procedure involves removing fat cells from one area of the body (using liposuction) and relocating them to the buttocks and hips (if necessary).

 During your consultation, the surgeon will explain to you which fat donor sites are the most suitable for your desired goals and aesthetic results.
 Dr. Cat always strives to create the smoothest curves and transition possible between the waist, stomach, hips and buttocks.

 Most of the fat for the procedure is obtained through 360 liposuction.
 If more fat is needed; however, it can be taken from other areas such as the inner thighs and arms.

 Once the fat cells have been carefully collected with a cannula, they are prepared using Dr. Cat’s unique fat grafting process.
 Her meticulous technique and attention to detail is why Dr. Cat has an excellent safety record and outcome when performing the Brazilian butt lift.

 The highly viable fat is then injected into the buttock area using multiple points of entry.
 This ensures that fat is distributed evenly while giving the butt more rounded contours that look very natural.
-This is why post-op care is so important: to increase the chances of more fat cells surviving, lying on your stomach is how to sleep after BBL for the first four weeks.
+This is why post-op care is so important: to increase the chances of more fat cells surviving, lying on your stomach is how to sleep after BBL for the first six weeks.